 One thing to remember, before you get all your ingredients ready is that this recipe is made with natural peanut butter.
 No ingredients other than peanut butter.
 Some brands contain salt,which is ok, although those are not the kind that I buy so just know that you will need to reduce the salt in the recipe.
 My guess would be by half or more, but that is just a guess.
 I strongly do not recommend you use the “added ingredients” and overly processed peanut butter that tastes like garbage, as those will yield a different result.
 Plus, there is no comparison between natural peanut butter and that other stuff-natural tastes a million times better.
 So why would you want to buy anything else?

-1/2 cup coconut oil (refined for no coconut taste)
+- 1/2 cup coconut oil (refined for no coconut taste, optional)

 Preheat the oven to 350F and line two large baking sheets with parchment paper.